User journey orchestration

 Progressive profiling data model

-Step three: The anonymous user attempts to make a purchase.
-They are prompted to provide personal information, set a password, and set consent.
+The anonymous user attempts to make a purchase.
+They are prompted to provide personal information, set a password, and provide consent.
 Based on this additional information, a car insurance policy is created.
-The account now includes: a name, a phone number, and a car insurance policy number.
+The account now includes a name, a phone number, and a car insurance policy number.
 The level of assurance is increased.

-Step five: The user proceeds to purchase the product.
-Progressive profiling continues with just one step.
-For example, digital verification of their identity in real time.
-The account information already includes their car insurance and life insurance policy number.
-Therefore, the level of assurance increases again.
+The user proceeds to purchase the product.
+Progressive profiling continues with just one step, such as digital verification of their identity in real time.
+The account information already includes their car insurance and life insurance policy number, so the level of assurance increases again.